spk2dc/GeneralAssembly_Archive/7_project_files/final_project/README.md

 <hr>

-## Project due date is Auguest 19th
+## Project due date is August 19th

 August 19th is also graduation day!
 You'll present your final projects (portfolio inluded).
 Attendance is of course mandatory!